 — "Let's get some more cocaine!"

-— "Who's got a number who's got a number have you made the call?
+— "Who's got a number, who's got a number, have you made the call?
 Have you made the call?
-Mate do I need to go to a cashpoint now or shall I PayPal it to you?"
+Man, do I need to go to an ATM now, or shall I PayPal it to you?"

-EXPECTATION: Cheeky jog in the morning, kale smoothie on the way home, long bath, read of a book, check your online banking without fear in your heart and put £20 aside for an ISA.
+Expectation: Cheeky jog in the morning, kale smoothie on the way home, long bath, read of a book, check your online banking without fear in your heart, and put $25 aside for a savings account.
 You somehow get three loads of laundry done?

-REALITY: You are asleep but not asleep because you took so much cocaine (at one point in the night you started calling it "cock–aye–ee–nah!" in a muy Española accento) that your heart won't stop racing, so instead you are lying in bed and fidgeting a lot and your eyes are closed but you are not actually asleep.
+Reality: You are asleep but not asleep because you did so much cocaine (at one point in the night you started calling it "cock–aye–ee–nah!" in a muy Española accento) that your heart won't stop racing, so instead you are lying in bed and fidgeting a lot and your eyes are closed but you are not actually asleep.
 Hell.
 You're in hell.

-EXPECTATION: Hey: maybe you'll take yourself to the movies!
+Expectation: Hey: Maybe you'll take yourself to the movies!
 Nothing quite so liberating as going to the pictures on your own.
-Just you, La La Land and a whole bag of Minstrels: the dream.
-And it's still light outside when you get out of there, so you go to the pub and have a big, lovely £14 plate of roast dinner with some of your friends you haven't seen for a while.
+Just you, La La Land, and a whole bag of candy: the dream.
+And it's still light outside when you get out of there, so you go to the bar and have a big, lovely $14 plate of roast dinner with some of your friends you haven't seen for a while.
 Someone brings a dog!

-REALITY You wake up next to a blue plastic bag of assorted food items you do not remember buying on the way home – two bottles of Yazoo?
-A Pepperami?
+Reality: You wake up next to a blue plastic bag of assorted food items you do not remember buying on the way home—two bottles of Yazoo?
+A Slim Jim?
 Why did you buy a whole bag of Babybel?
-Did… did you eat six Babybel before bed? – but you're hungry anyway so you try and order pizza but the pizza place isn't open yet so you make the order anyway so your order is first and waiting when they do open the guy calls you to say they don't have any chicken wings and long story short it takes two-and-a-half hours for a large pepperoni pie with a full two litre thing of Coke and a whole ice cream tub to arrive, which you consume entirely in bed while chain-watching Real Detective.
-By the time you're ready to move in any significant way it is 6pm and you can't actually be arsed with it so you have a shower, order Chinese food in, settle down with some wind down Sunday night TV and wait for the weekend to come to an end.
-Then you end up staying up until 1am just looking at Instagram a lot, like you always do.
+Did… did you eat six Babybel before bed?—but you're hungry anyway, so you try and order pizza, but the pizza place isn't open yet, so you make the order anyway so your order is first and waiting when they do open.
+The guy calls you to say they don't have any chicken wings and long story short it takes two-and-a-half hours for a large pepperoni pie with a full two-liter thing of Coke and a whole ice cream tub to arrive, which you consume entirely in bed while chain-watching Real Detective.
+By the time you're ready to move in any significant way, it is 6 PM, and you can't actually be bothered with it, so you take a shower, order Chinese food, settle down with some wind down Sunday night TV, and wait for the weekend to come to an end.
+Then you end up staying up until 1 AM just looking at Instagram a lot, like you always do.

-EXPECTATION: You feel great!
+Expectation: You feel great!
 Supple, relaxed, refreshed.
 You woke up this morning and had chia pudding you prepared last night.
 You take a lunch tub of leftovers in to work.
-I mean you basically have absolutely fuck all to say to your workmates, with their "how was your weekend, then?
+I mean, you basically have absolutely fuck all to say to your work friends, with their "how was your weekend, then?
 Good?" basic-ass Monday morning chat, but hey, who cares?
 You clocked up 24 hours of sleep this weekend.
 You got up early and made a green smoothie.
 You ran into the office, and you'll run home, too.
 All your clothes are ironed.
 Monday night?
-Probably fold your legs under your body on the sofa (in your clean front room!), try a new recipe out, and watch a bit of TV.
+Probably fold your legs under your body on the sofa (in your clean living room!), try a new recipe out, and watch a bit of TV.
 Life's not… life's not actually bad, you know.
 Everything isn't so bad.